 6.4 Service Provider acknowledges and agrees that Kellogg may, from time to time, hire third-party service providers to perform services in the Facility.
-Kellogg will indemnify and hold Service Provider and its employees, contractors, agents, assigns, guests and invitees harmless from any and all Losses brought or asserted by a third party to the extent resulting from the negligent acts or omissions of such provider, unless any such claim is a result of: (i) an order or directive from Service Provider (including its employees, contractors, agents, assigns, guests or invitees) to such Kellogg third-party provider that is not consistent with Kellogg policies, procedures or Applicable Law; or (ii) a negligent or intentional act(s) or omission of Service Provider or any of its employees, contractors, agents, assigns, guests, or invitees.
+Kellogg will indemnify and hold Service Provider and its employees, contractors, agents, assigns, guests and invitees harmless from any and all Losses brought or asserted by Service Provider or a third party to the extent resulting from the negligent acts or omissions of such provider, unless any such claim is a result of: (i) an order or directive from Service Provider (including its employees, contractors, agents, assigns, guests or invitees) to such Kellogg third-party provider that is not consistent with Kellogg policies, procedures or Applicable Law; or (ii) a negligent or intentional act(s) or omission of Service Provider or any of its employees, contractors, agents, assigns, guests, or invitees.

 6.5 Notwithstanding any other provisions of this Section 6 to the contrary, where both Parties (or their agents and employees) have each, through their negligence and/or willful misconduct, contributed to the injury, neither Party will be liable to the other to the extent of such contributory negligence or willful misconduct.